Masonic lodge: Affiliation and plural membership

-A Master Mason "in good standing" (i.e. whose dues are current and who is not subject to Masonic investigation or discipline) may join another regular Lodge; he need not take his degrees again, but may be expected to serve the new Lodge in office.

-If a Master Mason is dropped from the rolls for non-payment of dues, under most circumstances he may be immediately reinstated in good standing simply by paying his current dues as well as any back dues owed, although in many jurisdictions there is a requirement to ballot for re-admission.
+A Master Mason in good standing may join another regular lodge without taking the degrees again, although he may be expected to serve in office.
+If a Master Mason is dropped from the rolls for non-payment of dues, he may be reinstated in good standing by paying his current and back dues, with some jurisdictions requiring a ballot for re-admission.

-Many Grand Lodges permit Master Masons to be "plural affiliates," or members of more than one Lodge simultaneously.
-In some jurisdictions plural affiliates are prohibited from serving as an elected officer of more than one Lodge at any given time.
+Many Grand Lodges allow Master Masons to be "plural affiliates," or members of more than one lodge simultaneously.
+However, some jurisdictions prohibit plural affiliates from serving as elected officers in multiple lodges at the same time.

-These rules are different for Freemasons of the Entered Apprentice and Fellowcraft Degrees.
-In some Grand Lodges an Entered Apprentice or Fellowcraft may not receive a demit, but may join another Lodge with the intent of earning the Master Mason Degree with the consent of his original Lodge.
+The rules for affiliation and plural membership differ for Freemasons of the Entered Apprentice and Fellowcraft degrees.
+Some Grand Lodges do not allow Entered Apprentices or Fellowcrafts to demit but may permit them to join another lodge to earn the Master Mason degree with the consent of their original lodge.